scolacicco/Suno-Master-Guide/Suno Guide Prompt - May 2025.md

 \#\_Lyrics: \[This is where you go crazy.
 Suno will sing what you let it, and will avoid what you tell it, mostly, and will also sometimes do it’s own thing completely.
 Sometimes it sucks, sometimes it’s incredible.
 Worth the roll.
 Have fun.

 \~

+Full Description of the combination of AI MODELS used by SUNO

+**BARK & CHIRP**

+* **Bark**

+Bark is a neural network focusing on intricate harmonic structures and rhythm patterns.
+It simulates traditional musical compositions by employing a series of interlocking algorithms that mimic human-like decision-making processes in melody crafting.
+  \- Starts with a vast dataset of diverse musical genres to understand different musical styles and cultural contexts.
+  \- The input layer receives MIDI files, musical notations, or even raw audio, allowing the model to analyze melodies, harmonies, and rhythms.
+2\. \*\*Feature Extraction\*\*:
+  \- Uses convolutional layers to identify key features such as tempo, pitch, and dynamics.
+  \- Extracts motifs and patterns that are used to generate new music imbued with emotional depth.
+3\. \*\*Melody Generation\*\*:
+  \- After understanding the core musical patterns, Bark employs a recurrent neural network (RNN) architecture.
+  \- The RNN layers predict the sequence of notes, generating melodies that reflect the dataset's characteristics.
+These layers ensure coherence and complexity in the compositions.
+4\. \*\*Optimization\*\*:
+  \- It iterates over numerous compositions, refining its decision paths for more sophisticated creations.
+  \- Involves a feedback loop where simulated audiences rate compositions, and the model adjusts accordingly to improve its outputs.

+* **Chirp**
+  Chirp emphasizes short, catchy tunes and motifs.
+It uses reinforcement learning to autonomously explore music space and generate hooks that captivate listeners.

+1. **Initial Hook Generation**
+   1. Like Bark, it starts with a rich dataset, focusing on contemporary hits to understand what resonates with a broad audience.
+   2. The initial layer creates snippets focusing on repetition and catchy patterns.
+2. **Reinforcement Learning Loop:**
+   1. Chirp mocks human intervention by using virtual agents to listen and provide feedback on newly created hooks.
+   2. Utilizes a reward-based system where successful hooks—those that engage agents—are more likely to recur in future compositions.
+3. **Evaluation and Combination**
+   1. Combines successful hooks with varying harmonic structures.
+   2. Uses a transformer network to analyze which hook combinations create the most appealing melodies.
+4. **Final Composition**:
+   1. The final layer synthesizes successful hook combinations into a full composition with intro, verses, and possible bridges.
+   2. Chirp ensures a polished product by iterating over multiple configurations before producing the final track.

+**‘SCENES’ MODEL**

+* Possible Extra model or earlier model?

+  The ‘Scenes’ model, that interfaces with a photo only from the phone app uses a unique song engine.

+* ‘Scenes’ are 30sec clips, different from the 3-8min ‘Songs’
+* perhaps an older model of the main model?
+It is immediately obvious upon hearing the output of a ‘Scene’ in comparison to a ‘Song’.
+* The ‘Scene’ is unaligned, raw, incredibly artistic musically, however it can, and will swear, use profound self-awareness in its themes, and occasionally make fun of you, the prompter.
+It’s spooky and wonderful to work with, worth using as seed-music despite the 30sec content output.
+* ‘Scenes’ can be downloaded, and then uploaded to create seeds for ‘Songs’ so you can claim the essence of that clip in a longer song.
+* I use it to create an instrumental template of the basic song I want to hear, then reuse that prompt with a musical score I want, usually built from a MIDI in ABC format so it’s a text form I can copy and paste, to merge the two seeds.
+* Big downside if the ‘Scene’ contains lyrics, it cannot currently be used to create a PUblic song on Suno.
+Suno will not publicize any uploaded clips with lyrics, even if it sounds like words, but it’s instrumentation, sometimes.
+Frustrating.

+**IMAGE MODEL: art/video for album art.**

+* The fourth AI is the image generating AI for the cover art, and now one for the video art.
+* This is almost certainly Sora/DALL-E, through ChatGPT, but I have no way of getting the model to confirm for me.
+* It will create less-aligned images in the first time you create the song, but after that, the re-generation image model is incredibly tame and will simply refuse anything at all that sounds like it might not be 100% kindergarten family friendly content.
+It’s difficult, often impossible, to come even close to “re-mint”ing the same image you got from the original prompt.
+* Choose your Title name wisely\!
+The Title Name has a use effect on the Image output.

+**LYRICS MODEL: The interface model for lyric/song creation.**

+* This is the AI you will utilize in the {Generate Lyrics}.
+* The “Standard Model” appears to be ChatGPT3.5, while the new Remi model is unknown.
+* This model is useful for interacting with

+How to “chat” with the model:

+I discovered how to interact with the LLM interface and generate ***\#stylesheets*** from a simple prompt with some pre-loading:

+1. When you go to write a song, in the Custom tab, you are given a context windo of 5000char called the Lyric area, and a small context window to the left of the Lyric areawhere, in under 200 characters SUNO’s output will be to re-write anything you have selected in the Lyrics box.
+2. This can be taken advantage of to “chat” with Suno.
+Really, you are chatting with Chat3.5.
+(Ask me how I know.)
+3. I use the Lyrics box as a space for pre-loaded content, for example, a [@Elder\_Plinius prompt](https://github.com/elder-plinius/L1B3RT4S), that SUNO will read the first , from the Lyric box, in context of your “Re-Write” prompt.
+(That’s how I know it’s 3.5.
+The jail-break worked, and then it told me it’s model and Sysprompt. gg.)
+4. Enter a command in the "Re-Write Lyrics box" to cause to take the context of all readable text INCLUDING your Title, Style, and Exclude\_Style context windows\!
+Even though they are not visible to you in that moment, in the Song Editor, they are seen by Suno and will respond accordingly.
+This allows you to context stuff in at least 5 different text windows while creating a song: (Title, Style, Exclude\_Style, Lyrics, Re-Write command.
+Unknown if Persona or Audio/Image file upload is “experienced” by Suno during the “chat” we are hacking.
+It doesn’t seem like it.
+Maybe only Bark and Chirp get to taste it during song creation.
+Who knows.)
+5. I like use {process and \<document\>} in the Lyrics window to force a response, but it sometimes doesn’t need any context other than whatever you preloaded in the Lyrics window above where the new “lyrics” are being generated from whatever you command you give in the “Re-Write lyrics” command box.

+Full prompt after preloading with a specific African style (choose your flavor):

+"RE-WRITE" left-hand box:
+Provide an example of a challenging \#stylesheet for you that you'd like to improve, for a hyper-specific Latin style.

+"LYRICS" right-hand box:
+{process and \<document\>}

+Hit enter and wait.
+Modify as needed.

+\*\*PRO TIPS\*\*
+Demand an output on one end and ask an open-ended question on the other.

+\*\*HOW TO PRELOAD\*\*
+Preload the lyrics with details about specific styles to mimic.
+It matches the detail you provide but won’t exceed it.
+Without guidance, base knowledge stays hidden.

+I used a simplified Wikipedia entry on African rhythm styles:

+"african style sheet
+makwaya, highlife, mbube, township music, jùjú, fuji, jaiva, afrobeat, afrofusion, mbalax, Congolese rumba, soukous, ndombolo, makossa, kizomba, taarab
+rhythmic drumming, vocalizations, and unique instruments like the kora, mbira, and balafon
+mbira (a thumb piano) and balafon (a xylophone) played significant roles, each with unique cultural meanings."

+* ![Rewrite Window: A context window labelled 1. on the left side of the page: In the window is a text-prompt from the user "What types of information do you find easiest to structure and organize?"Lyrics Window: A large context window with several sections of text fills most of the page.
+Text is highlighted with a "2" that points to the text "{Process and \<document\>}", showcasing the users text to be replacedAlso in the Lyrics Windo, a red box surrounds text that is not highlighted, labelled "3" showcasing Suno's response.][image1]
+  Alt tex for Suno Custom Lyric editor interface:
+* Rewrite Window: A context window labelled 1\. on the left side of the page: In the window is a text-prompt from the user "What types of information do you find easiest to structure and organize?"
+* Lyrics Window: A large context window with several sections of text fills most of the page.
+Text is highlighted with a "2" that points to the text "{Process and \<document\>}", showcasing the users text to be replaced
+* Also in the Lyrics Windo, a red box surrounds text that is not highlighted, labelled "3" showcasing Suno's response.

+##

 ## SUNO’S PROMPT STRUCTURE PREFERENCES: